syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

  **Remark:**

-#VALUE!-occurs when the number is a non-numeric value.
+'#VALUE!'-occurs when the number is a non-numeric value.

 The returned angle when given in radians in the range of 0 (zero) to pi.